-Once upon a time their lived 3 Coaches: Too Nice Coach, Too Direct Coach and Balanced Coach…
+Once upon a time there lived 3 Coaches: Too Nice Coach, Too Direct Coach and Balanced Coach…

 Her struggle was in finding the right coach.
 And here our tale begins and like most fictional stories and fairy tales there are elements of artistic license along with fact and learnings to be had……